appvirality/appvirality-sdk-android/README.md

 =======================

 <H3>Introduction:</H3>
-Appvirality is a Plug and Play Growth Hacking Toolkit for Mobile Apps.Identify and Implement the right growth hacks, within seconds.
-No Coding Required.

-We are providing easy to integrate SDK's for Android, iOS(coming soon) and Windows Phone(coming soon) Platforms.
+Appvirality is a Plug and Play Growth Hacking Toolkit for Mobile Apps.It helps to identify and Implement the right growth hacks, within seconds.
+No Coding Required. <br/>We are providing easy to integrate SDK's for Android, iOS(coming soon) and Windows Phone(coming soon) Platforms.

 Integrating Appvirality into your App
 -------------------------------------